steveafrost/sinatra-intro-to-mvc-v-000/README.md

 ## Objectives

-1. List the problems to creating a web application in one file
+1. List the problems of creating a web application in one file
 2. Define and describe the three components- models, views, and controllers- of the MVC framework
 3. Explain the relationship between models, views, and controllers